 Jackie Roche is a freelance cartoonist and illustrator specializing in nonfiction comics about history and current events.
 She works both independently and in collaboration with writers and journalists.

 Comics in anthologies: Colonial Comics: New England, 1750 – 1775 (vol. II), Irene #4, Irene #6, Unknown Origins and Untimely Ends, Then it was Dark, Sweaty Palms, and the forthcoming Graphic Canon of Crime and Mystery, vol. 1.

 Jackie has previously written online course material for Savannah College of Art and Design (SCAD), and she designed and taught Art, Comics, and Transformative Journalism, a multidisciplinary workshop-style course at Cornell College.

 Jackie graduated from the University of Hartford honors program summa cum laude in 2009 with majors in illustration and American history, and earned her MFA at Savannah College of Art & Design (SCAD).
-Originally from Connecticut, Jackie currently lives in Chicago with her partner, their student loan debt, and the world's most handsome cat.
+Originally from Connecticut, Jackie currently lives in Chicago with her partner and their student loan debt that precludes her from recommending either program.

 See her CV page.